seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **POSTHUMUS LEONATUS**
 Most welcome, bondage! for thou art away,
 think, to liberty: yet am I better
-Than one that’s sick o’ the gout; since he had rather
+Than one that's sick o' the gout; since he had rather
 Groan so in perpetuity than be cured
 By the sure physician, death, who is the key
 To unbar these locks.
-My conscience, thou art fetter’d
+My conscience, thou art fetter'd
 More than my shanks and wrists: you good gods, give me
 The penitent instrument to pick that bolt,
 Then, free for ever!
-Is’t enough I am sorry?
+Is't enough I am sorry?
 So children temporal fathers do appease;
 Gods are more full of mercy.
 Must I repent?
 I cannot do it better than in gyves,
-Desired more than constrain’d: to satisfy,
+Desired more than constrain'd: to satisfy,
-If of my freedom ’tis the main part, take
+If of my freedom 'tis the main part, take
 No stricter render of me than my all.
 I know you are more clement than vile men,
 Who of their broken debtors take a third,
 A sixth, a tenth, letting them thrive again
-On their abatement: that’s not my desire:
+On their abatement: that's not my desire:
-For Imogen’s dear life take mine; and though
+For Imogen's dear life take mine; and though
-’Tis not so dear, yet ’tis a life; you coin’d it:
+'Tis not so dear, yet 'tis a life; you coin'd it:
-’Tween man and man they weigh not every stamp;
+'Tween man and man they weigh not every stamp;
-Though light, take pieces for the figure’s sake:
+Though light, take pieces for the figure's sake:
 You rather mine, being yours: and so, great powers,
 If you will take this audit, take this life,
 And cancel these cold bonds.
 O Imogen!
-I’ll speak to thee in silence.
+I'll speak to thee in silence.

 *Sleeps*